CympleTech/ESSE/README.md

 What we want to do is protect this data and privacy. you can see details [what we are doing](https://docs.cympletech.com/blog/what-we-are-doing/).

-**ESSE** (Encrypted Symmetrical Session Engine) An open source encrypted peer-to-peer system for data security, and allow data to be sent securely from one terminal to another without going through third-party services.
+**ESSE** (Encrypted Symmetrical Session Engine) An open source encrypted peer-to-peer system for own data security, and allow data to be sent securely from one terminal to another without going through third-party services.
 Also provides data visualization and interactive entry.
 With a friendly interface for users, it transforms abstract data concepts into software that everyone can actually experience.

 Slogan: **My place, my rules.**